-In 2020 and 2021 the Fund management team continues to focus mainly on creating added value in the already owned investment properties.
+All in all, in 2020 and 2021 the Fund management team continues to focus on filling up the increased vacancies, mainly in CBD shopping centres, and on creating added value in the already owned investment properties.
 In addition to the CC Plaza and Postimaja expansion and the reconstruction of Pirita SC, this also includes preparing for the expansion of the Upmalas Biroji complex, Europa SC, Vainodes I, and G4S properties and further construction of Meraki.